sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 The default configuration uses an emptyDir volume for storing Nexus Repository logs.
 However, this is only for demonstration purposes.
 For production, we strongly recommend that you configure dynamic provisioning of persistent storage bound to a shared location, such as EFS/Azure File/NFS, which is accessible to all actives nodes in your Kubernetes cluster.

+Note:
+- The supported storage mechanism up to version 66.0.0 of this helm chart was local storage such as EBS/Azure Disk/locally attached disks (for onprem deployments)
+- From version 68.0.0 onwards, the recommended storage mechanism is shared storage such as EFS/Azure File/NFS (for onprem deployments).
+However, the chart is still compatible with local storage.

+#### Migrating from local storage (i.e. EBS/Azure Disk/local disk) to EFS/Azure File/NFS storage for Nexus Repository logs
+If you have version 66.0.0 (or lower) of the nxrm-ha chart installed and wish to switch to using shared storage for Nexus Repository logs from , please do as follows:

+- Back up the logs from all your Nexus Repository pods
+  - Log into the Nexus Repository UI
+  - Generate a support zip for each Nexus Repository pod in your nxrm-ha installation
+- Scale statefulset replicas to zero
+  - `kubectl get statefulsets -n nexusrepo`
+  - `kubectl scale statefulsets -n nexusrepo <stateful set name> --replicas=0`
+- After statefulset replicas is zero, delete the statefulset i.e. `kubectl delete statefulsets -n nexusrepo <stateful set name>`
+- Delete EBS/Azure disk/local disk PVCs:
+  - `kubectl get pvc -n nexusrepo`
+  - `kubectl delete pvc -n nexusrepo <pvc 1> <pvc 2> <pvc n>`
+  - If you have a custom storage class for EBS PVC/PV pair, delete that storage class as well
+- To upgrade to the new version (68.0.0) of the nxrm-ha helm chart:
+  - Provision your shared storage e.g. EFS/Azure File/NFS and set appropriate permissions
+  - Update your custom values.yaml file for shared storage as explained in the applicable section (i.e. EFS/Azure File/NFS) below for configuring dynamic persistent volume provisioning.
+  - Run helm upgrade: `helm upgrade nxrm sonatype/nxrm-ha -f <your values.yaml> --version 68.0.0`
+  - Scale replicas as needed
+- Confirm all Nexus Repository pods start up and creates new PVCs
+  - Confirm new PVCs were created and that they are bound appropriately depending on your configuration (i.e. EFS access points/Azure File shares/NFS mounts)
+  - kubectl get pvc -n nexusrepo
+  - kubectl describe pvc -n nexusrepo nexus-data-nxrm-nxrm-ha-0
+  - kubectl describe pvc -n nexusrepo nexus-data-nxrm-nxrm-ha-1
+  - Check that the 'volume.beta.kubernetes.io/storage-provisioner' annotation in the PVC description is representative of your configuration i.e. EFS/Azure File/NFS provisioner
+  - Confirm pods are up and running:
+    - kubectl get pods -n nexusrepo
+    - kubectl logs -n nexusrepo nxrm-nxrm-ha-0 -f
+    - kubectl logs -n nexusrepo nxrm-nxrm-ha-1 -f
+    - kubectl logs -n nexusrepo nxrm-nxrm-ha-2 -f

 #### Cloud deployments (AWS/Azure)
 * Ensure the appropriate Container Storage Interface (CSI) driver(s) are installed on the Kubernetes cluster for your chosen cloud deployment.
   * For AWS, see our [documentation on high availability deployments in AWS](https://help.sonatype.com/en/option-3---high-availability-deployment-in-amazon-web-services--aws-.html)